Home/Blog/Learn to Code/How long does it take to learn Java?

 How long does it take to learn Java?#

-The time it takes to learn Java can vary widely depending on several factors.
+The time it takes to learn computer language Java can vary widely depending on several factors.
 Typically, for someone with no prior programming experience, it can take 3–6 months to get comfortable with the basics of Java.
 For someone with experience in other programming languages, it might take 1–3 months to become proficient.
 However, true mastery takes longer, depending on how deep you dive into advanced concepts and frameworks.
 Some of the factors that affect how long it takes to learn Java are as follows:

 • Prior programming experience: If you’ve programmed in other languages, learning Java will likely be quicker as many concepts are already familiar.